waldner/terminator-runwith-plugin/README.md

 [my terminator fork](https://github.com/waldner/terminator), which adds support for the **plugin_ng** plugin framework.

-To install the plugin, copy `runwith_plugin.py` in the plugin directory (typically `~/.config/terminator/plugins`), launch terminator and enable the plugin (or edit the configuration file directly).
+To install the plugin, copy `runwith_plugin.py` to the plugin directory (typically `~/.config/terminator/plugins`), launch terminator and enable the plugin (or edit the configuration file directly).